Excise policy probe: CBI summons Delhi Deputy CM Manish Sisodia for questioning on October 17

-The CBI has summoned Delhi Deputy Chief Minister Manish Sisodia on Monday for questioning in connection with alleged corruption in the formulation and implementation of the excise policy for the national capital, officials said.
+Delhi Deputy Chief Minister Manish Sisodia has been summoned by the CBI for questioning on Monday in connection with the irregularities in the formulation and implementation of the excise policy.

-The federal probe agency has asked the Aam Aadmi Party (AAP) leader to appear before it at its headquarters at 11 am on Monday, they added.
+He has been asked to appear before investigators at the CBI headquarters at 11 AM.

-In a tweet on Sunday, Sisodia said: "CBI raid was conducted at my house for 14 hours, nothing came out.
+"CBI raid was conducted at my house for 14 hours, nothing came out.
 Searched my bank locker, nothing came out in it.
 They did not find anything in my village.
 Now they have called me to CBI Headquarters at 11 am tomorrow.
 I will go and give my full cooperation.
-Satyameva Jayate."
+Satyameva Jayate," Sisodia tweeted.

 मेरे घर पर 14 घंटे CBI रेड कराई, कुछ नहीं निकला. मेरा बैंक लॉकर तलाशा, उसमें कुछ नहीं निकला. मेरे गाँव में इन्हें कुछ नहीं मिला.